Join the Sustainable SuiteScript community to receive new episode announcements directly in your email inbox.

 Sponsor

-This episode is sponsored by Salto.
+This episode was hosted and sponsored by Salto.
 Salto is not a consulting company looking to sell you services.
-Instead they’re a software company that has built a powerful DevOps platform for NetSuite users to manage, track, deploy, and monitor changes to NetSuite.
-If you’d like to learn more about the Salto DevOps platform, check out salto.io where you can sign up for a free demo and a free 30-day trial.
+Instead they're a software company that has built a powerful DevOps platform for NetSuite users to manage, track, deploy, and monitor changes to NetSuite.
+If you'd like to learn more about the Salto DevOps platform, check out salto.io where you can sign up for a free demo and a free 30-day trial.

 Episode 31: Naming Things is Hard

-In this episode of SuiteScript Stories, we highlight the significance of clear, concise, and consistent naming conventions in coding.
+We highlight the significance of clear, concise, and consistent naming conventions in coding.
 Poor naming can lead to confusion, increased cognitive load, and avoidance of code.
 We talk about using domain-specific language in your code, the importance of consistency, the benefits of having a standard set of rules within a team, and the importance of good documentation.

 Sponsor

-This episode is sponsored by Salto.
+This episode was hosted and sponsored by Salto.
 Salto is not a consulting company looking to sell you services.
-Instead they’re a software company that has built a powerful DevOps platform for NetSuite users to manage, track, deploy, and monitor changes to NetSuite.
-If you’d like to learn more about the Salto DevOps platform, check out salto.io where you can sign up for a free demo and a free 30-day trial.
+Instead they're a software company that has built a powerful DevOps platform for NetSuite users to manage, track, deploy, and monitor changes to NetSuite.
+If you'd like to learn more about the Salto DevOps platform, check out salto.io where you can sign up for a free demo and a free 30-day trial.

-Episode 30: NetSuite DevOps With Salto's Gil Hoffer
+Episode 30: Gil Hoffer Interview

 An interview with Gil Hoffer, co-founder and CTO of Salto.
 We discuss Gil's long tenure as a leader in tech and Salto's mission of making our lives as business engineers easier.
 We also talk about the reasons that high-quality DevOps and engineering practices are critical within the business applications space, as well as the rewards and challenges of building both a team and a large system on the NetSuite platform.